BackSource: Warhammer: The Old World Online Rules Index

 If a character without the Vanguard special rule joins a unit with it during deployment, can the character make a Vanguard move with the unit?

-No. What's more, if the unit is formed, it will not be able to make a Vanguard rule.
+No. What’s more, if the unit is formed, it will not be able to make a Vanguard move; the presence of a character without the Vanguard special rule within its ranks prevents it.
 However, if the unit is in Skirmish formation, it can make its Vanguard move as normal, leaving the character behind.

 Can a character without the Veteran special rule that has joined a unit with the Veteran special rule benefit from it when attempting to use a special rule that requires them to make a Leadership test (Rallying Cry, for example)?